acerempel/threedots-ca-v2/content/collections/pages/subscribe.md

 id: 81bf2ff8-9a47-4222-8b16-56490adbd826
 blueprint: fancy_page
 title: Subscribe
-description: 'You can subscribe to this website by RSS!'
+description: 'You can subscribe to this website by RSS or by email!'
 template: page
 link_text: Subscribe
 updated_by: ef566878-06e2-4591-9b05-2130076004d2
-updated_at: 1697468364
+updated_at: 1697771058
 content:
   -
     type: paragraph